goblint/analyzer/docs/sas21-artifact-description.md

         or

     * Run the script `./scripts/privPrecCompare.sh --conf conf/traces.json ../bench/pthread/ypbind_comb.c` to run the analyses and their comparison on a single C program with the Goblint configuration file used for this evaluation.

+        or

+    * Run some of the regression tests in `tests/regression/13-privatized` by calling `./regtest.sh 13 xx` where `xx` is the number of the test.
+Especially `xx > 16` are interesting, these were added with the paper and highlight differences between different approaches.
+If you added a new analysis make sure to pass `--sets exp.privatization chosenname` to the script.

 ### Outline of how the code is structured